questdb/kafka-questdb-connector/readme.md

 ## Designated Timestamps
 The connector supports designated timestamps.
 If the message contains a field with a timestamp, the connector can use it as a timestamp for the row.
 The field name must be configured using `timestamp.field.name` option.
 The field must either a simple number or a timestamp.
 When it's a simple number, the connector will interpret it as a Unix timestamp in milliseconds.

+## QuestDB Symbol Type
+QuestDB supports a special type called [Symbol](https://questdb.io/docs/concept/symbol/).
+This connector never creates a column with a type `SYMBOL`.
+Instead, it creates a column with a type `STRING`.
+If you want to use `SYMBOL` type, you can pre-create a table in QuestDB and use it as a target table.

+## Target Table Considerations
+When a target table does not exist in QuestDB then it will be automatically created when a first row arrives.
+This is recommended approach for development and testing.

+In production, it's recommended to [create tables manually via SQL](https://questdb.io/docs/reference/sql/create-table/).
+This gives you more control over the table schema and allows you to create indexes.